Oulimata Sarr

-Oulimata Sarr is current Minister of Economy, Planning and Cooperation of Senegal.
+Oulimata Sarr is a Senegalese politician who served as Minister of Economy, Planning and Cooperation of Senegal from September 2022 to October 2023.
 From 2019 to 2022, she served as Regional Director for UN Women, the United Nations entity mandated for gender equality and empowerment of women, in 24 countries in West and Central Africa.

 Early life and education

 Oulimata Sarr was born on January 6, 1970, in Dakar, Senegal but studied in Montreal, Canada.
 She graduated from the École des Hautes études Commerciales de Montréal (HEC Montréal) with a bachelor's degree in 1992, and after a period of further study at the University of Bedfordshire in Britain, graduated with a Master of Business Administration in 2002.
 Sarr spent ten years at the International Finance Corporation, a member institution of the World Bank Group, prior to joining the United Nations.
 She also worked as a Senior Auditor with Ernst & Young Senegal.

 Career

-In 2017, she was invited by Vital Voices to join the Global Ambassadors Program as a mentor for women entrepreneurs around the world.
+In 2017, Sarr was invited by Vital Voices to join the Global Ambassadors Program as a mentor for women entrepreneurs around the world.
 She recently joined 75 African women as the founding member of Women Investment Club of Senegal which was set up in 2016 to provide long-term capital to women entrepreneurs in Senegal.